Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Conclusion and Discussion

-The $p_{x,y}$-orbital model on the honeycomb lattice adopted here is criticized to be topologically problematic \cite{Zou2018, Po2} for the CNP.
-However, here we focus on the doped case, with particular focus on the VHS, and therefore only the low-energy band structure near the FS will matter.
-For more accurate band structure, we can adopt the continuum-theory band structure directly \cite{MacDonald}, which is not only complicated but also has the problem of how to properly put in the interaction terms.
-One can alternatively adopt the faithful TB model which can properly deal with the band topology \cite{Po2}, which has five, six or ten bands for each valley and each spin.
-Considering the computation time which scales with $n_{\text{band}}^{6}$ in the RPA calculations, such study would be rather difficult, which could be our next work.
-However, the physics discussed here only relies on the approximate SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry and the presence of three-folded degenerate nesting vectors which originate from the $C_3$-rotational symmetry of the material.
-These symmetries do not depend on the details of the band structure, which implies that our conclusions might most probably survive band-structure choices.
+The $p_{x,y}$-orbital TB model on the honeycomb lattice adopted here is criticized to be topologically problematic \cite{Zou2018, Po2} for the CNP.
+However, here we focus on the doped case, particularly on the VHS, and therefore only the low-energy band structure near the FS will matter.
+For more accurate band structure, we can adopt the continuum-theory band structure directly \cite{MacDonald}, which is not only complicated but also has the difficulty of how to properly put in the interaction terms.
+Alternatively, later than the present work, part of the present authors have recently adopt the faithful TB model \cite{Po2} with five bands per valley per spin which can properly deal with the band topology to study the problem.
+Although the band structure of that model is much more complicated than that of our present model, the results published in Ref.~\cite{Zhang2020dw} are qualitatively consistent with those obtained in this work.
+The reason lies in that the physics discussed in this paper only relies on the approximate SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry, the valley-U(1) symmetry and the presence of three-fold degenerate nesting vectors which originate from the $D_3$-rotational symmetry of the material.
+These symmetries do not depend on the details of the band structures.

-Note that the nesting vectors $\bm{Q}_{\alpha}$ of our model only locate along the $\varGamma_M M_M$ lines, but not exactly at the $M_M$ points.
-If we adopt the accurate value of $\bm{Q}_{\alpha}$ (generally incommensurate) to build our CDW or SDW order parameters, the unit cell would be very huge or even infinite, which brings great difficulty to the calculations.
-What's more, the relation $\bm{Q}_\alpha\ne -\bm{Q}_\alpha$ might bring further difficulty to the calculations.
-However, as the main physics revealed here only relies on the three-folded wave-vector degeneracy brought about by the $C_3$ symmetry of the system, the accurate values of $\bm{Q}_{\alpha}$ should not matter.
+Note that the nesting vectors $\bm{Q}_{\alpha}$ in our model only locate along the $\varGamma_M M_M$ lines, but not exactly at the $M_M$ points.
+If we adopt the accurate value of $\bm{Q}_{\alpha}$ (generally incommensurate) to build our VDW or SDW order parameters, the unit cell would be huge or even infinite, which brings great difficulty to the calculations.
+Further more, the relation $\bm{Q}_\alpha\ne -\bm{Q}_\alpha$ might bring further difficulty to the calculations.
+However, as the main physics revealed here only relies on the three-folded wave-vector degeneracy brought about by the $D_3$ symmetry of the system, we argue that the accurate values of $\bm{Q}_{\alpha}$ should not influence the main results.